Skip navigation

 • Yancoal plans to extract an additional 30 million tonnes of thermal coal until 2034.

-• The expansion is projected to generate 87 million tonnes of lifecycle emissions, significantly contributing to climate change—one of the greatest threats to koalas.
+• The expansion is projected to generate 64 million tonnes of climate pollution, equivalent to 58% of total annual emissions from all sources in NSW, significantly contributing to climate change—one of the greatest threats to koalas.

 Koalas